awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

  For more information about integrating StackSets with Organizations, see [Working with AWS CloudFormation StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) in the *AWS CloudFormation User Guide*\.

-Use the following information to help you to help you integrate AWS CloudFormation StackSets with AWS Organizations\.
+Use the following information to help you integrate AWS CloudFormation StackSets with AWS Organizations\.